 To view the report of different devices, click on the desktop icon present at the bottom of the heatmap report viewer.
 As soon as you click on this icon, the options to view the report in the mobile view and the tablet view appears.

-PRO-TIP: As VWO plots heatmap on the live website, it is recommended that
+PRO-TIP: As VWO plots heatmap on the live website, it is recommended

-changes to the website.
+making any changes to the website.

 Viewing Report for Different Types of Heatmap